zcheatle5/leaflet-challenge/leaflet-step-1/README.md

 The USGS is interested in building a new set of tools that will allow them visualize their earthquake data.
 They collect a massive amount of data from all over the world each day, but they lack a meaningful way of displaying it.
 Their hope is that being able to visualize their data will allow them to better educate the public and other government organizations (and hopefully secure more funding..) on issues facing our planet.

 ## Project Proposal
-Create a map using Leaflet that plots all of the earthquakes from the [USGS Earthquakes](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/2.5_month.geojson) based on dataset to get their longitude and latitude.
+Create a map using Leaflet that plots all of the 2.5 magnitude earthquakes from the past 30 days.
+Utilize the [USGS Earthquakes GeoJSON](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/2.5_month.geojson) dataset to get the longitude and latitude of each quake.

 ### Tools Used
 - JavaScript